My workflow

 • I use the Proton services for drive, passwords, and wallets.
 Recently, I switched all-the-way from Microsoft OneDrive to using Proton Drive (helper file).

 • I use (kind of) the 3-2-1 principle for backing up my files and repositories.
-I have a local backup stored at an external SSD drive and automatic backups by Proton Drive in multiple datacenters.
+I have a local backup stored at an external SSD drive and automatic backups stored at my Proton Drive.

 References